-Section 1332 of the ACA allows states to be innovative in their approach to health care reform by obtaining 1332 waivers from the federal government.
-States can propose unique, state-specific solutions – which can include fairly substantial changes in terms of how the ACA is implemented in the state – as long as consumer protections are maintained, people don’t lose coverage, and the federal government doesn’t have to spend any more than they would have without the state’s innovation.
+Section 1332 of the ACA allows states to be innovative in their approach to healthcare reform by obtaining 1332 waivers from the federal government.
+States can propose unique, state-specific solutions – which can include fairly substantial changes in terms of how the Affordable Care Act is implemented in the state – as long as consumer protections are maintained, people don’t lose coverage, and the federal government doesn’t have to spend any more than they would have without the state’s innovation.

 To apply for a 1332 waiver, a state has to submit their proposal to CMS, with detailed explanations of what ACA provisions they wish to waive, how the state-specific program will be implemented, the proposed budget, and how the program will meet the four basic guidelines described above.

 CMS has a web page where you can see details about the states that have submitted 1332 waivers, and the status of those proposals.
-As of November 2017, waivers have been approved for 13 states:
+As of November 2019, waivers have been approved for 13 states:

 - Hawaii (eliminate SHOP exchange, effective in 2017)